Ryan Stiles: Other television and film work

 In 2005, Stiles appeared in the mockumentary Conker: Celebrity Squirrel produced for the promotion of the Xbox video game Conker: Live & Reloaded.
 This role led to gamers voting to induct him into the 2015 class of the DK Vine Hall of Fame.

-Charity work
+He appears as Bill, the soon to be ex-husband of Leanne, on the Netflix comedy Leanne, which debuted in July 2025.

+Philanthropy

 Stiles has been a frequent fundraiser for children with burn injuries, raising over $500,000 for the Burned Children Recovery Center since 2009 and helping the foundation to recover from the Great Recession.

 Personal life

-In 1981, Stiles met Patricia McDonald at Punchlines where she was a waitress.
-They married in 1988.
-They have three children: Sam, Mackenzie, and Claire.
+In 1981, Stiles met Patricia McDonald at Punchlines, where she was a waitress.
+They married in 1988 and have three children together.

 When not working, he lives at his home on Lake Samish, outside Bellingham, Washington, where he opened the Upfront Theatre, a small theatre dedicated to live improv comedy.